Combatting Rater Bias in Performance Reviews

 360 Degree Feedback

-The multi-trait multi-rater (MTMR) approach, otherwise known as 360 Degree Feedback, can also be a tool to reduce rater bias.
+The multi-trait multi-rater (MTMR) approach, otherwise known as 360 360-degree feedback, can also be a tool to reduce rater bias.
 This is a contested statement, but allow us to explain.

 We see through the lens of our own biases, perspectives, and emotions.
 Gaining additional perspectives can help to reduce those factors that may be more attributable to us, the rater, than the ratee.

 Asking the right style and type of question is key with 360 Degree Feedback.
-In the Performance Culture System, we provide a starter group of questions to help guide this process:
+We provide a starter group of questions to help guide this process:

 - On a scale of 0 to 10, how likely are you to recommend this person for help when you need extraordinary results?
 What is the reason for your rating?